 So, it looked like the beer that was on offer was the local Efes beer, which tasted fine.
 This was only in draft form.

 Then, as we wandered around further… the food section included soup, cereals, and a variety of breads and pastries.

 Plus, there were black and green olives, cherry tomatoes, cheese and sweets.

-So for Max and I… our breakfast consisted of cold beers and a good spread of healthy food.
+So for Paul and I… our breakfast consisted of cold beers and a good spread of healthy food.
 Plus, being cheese pigs, we piled on the thick blocks of cheese that were on offer!